 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186

-Particulars of loans guarantees and investments if any made by the Company pursuantto Section 186 of the Companies Act 2013 forms part of the notes to the financialstatements provided in this Annual Report.
+Particulars of loans guarantees and investments if any made by the Company pursuantto Section 186 of the Companies Act 2013 read with the rules made thereunder are given inthe notes to the financial statements of the Company provided elsewhere in this AnnualReport.

 TRANSFER TO INVESTOR EDUCATION AND PROTECTION FUND

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 |Particulars ||Current year ||Previous year |

-| ||31.03.2017 ||31.03.2016 |
+| ||31.03.2019 ||31.03.2018 |

-|Foreign exchange earnings ||3235.57 ||2541.41 |
+|Foreign exchange earnings ||290287530.89 ||322716273 |

 |Foreign exchange outgo: ||Nil ||Nil |

 |Travel related Expenses ||1962592 ||1349375 |

 ADEQUACY OF INTERNAL FINANCIAL CONTROL SYSTEM

 The Company has in place adequate internal financial controls commensurate with thesize and needs of the business.
-These controls ensures the orderly and efficient conductof its business including adherence to the company's policies identification of areas ofimprovement safeguarding of its assets from unauthorized use the prevention anddetection of frauds and errors the accuracy and completeness of the accounting recordsand timely preparation of reliable financial statements and / or disclosures.The detailsof adequacy of Internal Financial Controls are given in the Management Discussion and Analysis Report and Independent AuditorsReport on financial statements which forms part of this annual report.
+These controls ensures the orderly and efficient conductof its Business including adherence to the Company's policies identification of areas ofimprovement safeguarding of its assets from unauthorized use the prevention anddetection of frauds and errors the accuracy and completeness of the accounting recordsand timely preparation of reliable financial statements and / or disclosures.
+Companypolicies guidelines and procedures provide for adequate checks and balances and aremeant to ensure that all transactions are authorized recorded and reported correctly.Also please refer details of internal financial controls/Internal control systems thatare provided in the Management Discussion and Analysis Report and Independent AuditorsReport on financial statements which forms part of this annual report.